 Patients who are 18 years of age or older must have:

-- Metastatic digestive tract cancers refractory to standard chemotherapy, originating from a) gastric or gastroesophageal junction, or b) pancreas, liver or biliary tree, or c) colon or rectum;
+- Metastatic digestive tract or urothelial cancers refractory to standard chemotherapy, originating from a) gastric or gastroesophageal junction, or b) pancreas, liver or biliary tree, or c) colon or rectum; or d) bladder

 - Normal basic laboratory values.